 Recipe Variations and Substitutions

-Cooking note if using spinach instead of kale: do not add the spinach to the soup until the very end of cooking.
+- Substitute kale with fresh spinach.
+If kale isn’t your leafy greens of choice, spinach is a great substitute!
+Replace the kale 1-to-1 with fresh baby spinach.
+If you are doing this substitutions, please note that you should not add the spinach to the soup until the very end of cooking.
 Just before you’re ready to serve, add the fresh spinach to your pot and let it wilt for 1-2 minutes.
 Spinach has a much more delicate structure than kale, so does not need the extra time sautéing and simmering.

 Broth Options for Tuscan White Bean Soup

-- Chicken Bone Broth – this is the type of broth I’ve recommended for your homemade Tuscan white bean soup with kale and lentils because it adds a lot of additional protein, collagen, and all kinds of nutrients to your meal.
-I personally like Bare Bones Broth and Zoup!
-Bone Broth.
+- Chicken Bone Broth.
+Bone broth is a great choice for this soup recipe if you are not vegetarian.
+This type of broth adds a lot of additional protein, collagen, and all kinds of nutrients to your meal.
+I personally like Bare Bones Broth.
 Using chicken bone broth makes this soup recipe extra hearty, sustaining, and nutritious.

-- Chicken Stock – stock is pretty much the halfway step between broth and bone broth.
+- Chicken Stock.
+Stock is pretty much the halfway step between regular broth and bone broth.
 Based on how stock is made, it is generally thicker and has more protein, vitamins, and minerals than standard broth.
 Chicken stock is another great option if that is what you have on hand.

 Step-By-Step Instructions